csmertx/csmertx.github.io/content/Games/RoM/misc_macros.md

 2. Drag the macro to an action bar and map it to a key like ```F3```

     > Do it.
-Do it for the horde.
+Do it for 🔗 [Taborea](https://runesofmagic.fandom.com/wiki/Taborea "Fandom | Runes of Magic - Taborea").

 ## Advanced Auction House tooltip